Brad Hunt (ice hockey)

-Bradley Michael Hunt (born August 24, 1988) is a Canadian professional ice hockey defenceman who is currently playing in Vaasan Sport.
-He most recently played for the Hershey Bears of the American Hockey League (AHL).
-He previously played in the National Hockey League (NHL) with the Edmonton Oilers, St. Louis Blues, Nashville Predators, Vegas Golden Knights, Minnesota Wild, Vancouver Canucks and Colorado Avalanche.
+Bradley Michael Hunt (born August 24, 1988) is a Canadian former professional ice hockey defenceman.
+He played in the National Hockey League (NHL) with the Edmonton Oilers, St. Louis Blues, Nashville Predators, Vegas Golden Knights, Minnesota Wild, Vancouver Canucks and Colorado Avalanche.
 Hunt beginning his professional career in the American Hockey League (AHL) with the Chicago Wolves, where he was an All-Star in the 2012–13 season.
 He is considered undersized for a defenseman, but is known for possessing a hard slapshot.

 Prior to turning professional, Hunt played college hockey with the Bemidji State Beavers.
 While there, he helped them to two NCAA tournaments, including a Cinderella run to the Frozen Four in 2009.
 He also earned multiple individual honours during his time at Bemidji State and left as the Beaver's all-time leader in defenseman scoring and defenseman power play goals.
 As a junior ice hockey player, Hunt was a member of the Burnaby Express team that won the 2006 Royal Bank Cup as Canadian junior A champions.
 He was twice named the team's Most Outstanding Defensemen.
 Internationally, Hunt has represented Canada on one occasion, winning a gold medal at the 2023 IIHF World Championship.